Choosing between a graph, chart, or table can make a big difference. So, how do you pick the right one?

 If you're uncertain how to present data, start by asking these questions:

-In the next part of this article, you will learn the best practices for designing charts, graphs, and tables to maximize their effectiveness.
-Moreover, if you are looking right now for interactive graph solutions, explore GraphEditor.io, a powerful tool for visualizing and manipulating complex datasets.
+In the next part of this article, you will learn the best practices for designing charts, graphs, and tables.
+Moreover, if you are looking right now for interactive graph solutions, explore GraphEditor.io, a powerful data visualization tool for manipulating complex datasets.
 However now let's move on to comparing the different types of data visualization with each other.

 To make this even clearer, let's explore some real-world scenarios.